rpy2/rpy2/doc/source/rinterface.rst

 Memory management and garbage collection
 ----------------------------------------

+R's object tracking differs from Python as it does not involve reference counting.
+It is using at attribute NAMED (more on this below), and a list of objects to be `preserved` (from garbage collection).
+Rpy2 is using its own reference counting system in order to bridge R with Python and keep the pass-by-reference approach familiar to Python users.

+At the time of writting, the implementation of R is such as adding an item to the list of preserved objects is of constant time-complexity while removing an item from the list of preserved object is linear in the number of objects already preserved.

+NAMED
+^^^^^

 Whenever the pass-by-value paradigm is applied stricly, garbage collection is straightforward as objects only live within the scope they are declared, but R is using a slight modification